What is Cutera Laser Vein Therapy?

 - Strict avoidance of sun exposure may decrease risk of permanent hemosiderin staining

 - Large leg veins may take many months to resolve and should not be re-treated before then

 - Consult with clinic about when to resume skin care regime

 Often, patients find that one or two treatments are sufficient.
 However, the number of treatments necessary depends on the number, color, and size of the vessels being treated.
 Since individual results vary, ask your medical professional about your specific condition.

 The price for Cutera Laser Vein Therapy varies depending on your areas of concern, the number of sessions needed and your ultimate goals.
-Your provider and you will work together to create a customized treatment plan that’s tailored to your body, your goals and your budget.
+Your provider and you will work together to create a customized treatment plan that’s tailored to your body, your goals.